bbencohenn/bbencohenn.github.io/README.md

 - Create a Firebase project (Web app) and enable Authentication (Google) and Firestore (native mode).
 Optional: enable Storage.
 - Put your config into `js/firebase-config.js` and optionally add your admin UID(s) to `ADMIN_UIDS`.
 - Open `admin.html`, sign in, and manage posts.
-- Use “Export JSON” to download data compatible with `data/blog.json` for the public site.
+- Use â€œExport JSONâ€ to download data compatible with `data/blog.json` for the public site.

-Firestore security (example — adjust to your needs):
+Firestore security (example - adjust to your needs):
 ```
 rules_version = '2';
 service cloud.firestore {